 - Your gross profit margin compares your revenue with your variable costs.

 - Your net profit margin compares your revenue with all your fixed and variable costs.

 Higher margins tend to mean higher profits.
 If your costs increase, your margins will be reduced, unless your prices also rise.
 That’s why it’s important to keep an eye on your margins and consider whether you should focus your spending on the highest margin goods and services for your business.

 What's your adjusted cash balance after pending costs?

 Your adjusted cash balance is the total amount of money your business has in the bank, allowing for any pending transactions.
 It will tell you if you can afford any immediate payments due or upcoming bills.

 Know when you can take on more, or when you need to work within current capacity.
-You can use your cash flow forecast to work out when your busy periods may be and look to your business plan to find out when you may have time for extra activities.
+You can use your cash-flow forecast to work out when your busy periods may be and look to your business plan to find when you may have time for extra activities.

 Contact your local Business Banking Specialist for a business financial health check.
 It’s quick, confidential and free.